- WORLD EDITIONAustraliaNorth AmericaWorld

 May.
 11, 2026 11:10AM PST

-The buyback signals the firm's confidence ahead of an anticipated spin-off of its North American assets later this year.
+The buyback signals the firm's confidence ahead of an anticipated spinoff of its North American assets later this year.

 Dennis / Adobe Stock

-Barrick Mining (TSX:ABX,NYSE:B) has authorized a US$3 billion share buyback program after a supportive gold market and expectation-beating production drove a near-tripling of its free cash flow in Q1.
+Barrick Mining (TSX:ABX,NYSE:B) has authorized a US$3 billion share buyback program after a supportive gold market and expectation-beating production drove a near-tripling of its free cashflow in Q1.

 Barrick produced 719,000 ounces of gold in the first three months of 2026, easily clearing its guidance range of 640,000 to 680,000 ounces.
+The operational beat was driven by strong underground mining and processing at its Nevada Gold Mines and Veladero sites, alongside an accelerated ramp up at Loulo-Gounkoto.

-"Our focus for the year is clear: continue to improve safety performance, deliver on production and cost guidance, advance our growth projects on time and on budget, and execute the North American Barrick IPO to unlock further shareholder value," Hill added.
+"Our focus for the year is clear: continue to improve safety performance, deliver on production and cost guidance, advance our growth projects on time and on budget, and execute the North American Barrick IPO to unlock further shareholder value," Hill explained.

 Don’t forget to follow us @INN_Resource for real-time news updates!